Nadybot/aopkg/PACKAGING.md

 author = "Nadyita"                 # Any string.
 Maximum 30 characters.
 bot_type = "Nadybot"               # Either "Nadybot", "Tyrbot", "Budabot" or "BeBot". bot_version = "^5.0.0"             # Semantic version requirement of the bot.
+github = "Nadybot/Package-Name"    # GitHub repository (optional).
+Username/Reponame format.

+[requires]                         # Optional.
+List of dependencies with version. ext-openssl = "*"                  # For example the PHP openssl extension in any version.
 ```